 Why is Letter Recognition Important?

-By Kindergarten, children learning under the Common Core will be asked to recognize and remember lowercase letters of the alphabet.
+By Kindergarten, children learning under the Common Core will be asked to recognize and remember the lowercase letters of the alphabet.

 Let’s remember that we have plenty of time to build solid foundations of what letters look like, what they are called, and what sound they make.

 In preschool, we want to respect this time and introduce letters with lots of room for learning through play and exploration.
-Exploring the letter names, what a letter looks like, letter sounds, and letter relationships take time to develop!
+Exploring the letter names, what a letter looks like, letter sounds, and letter relationships takes time to develop!

 RELATED: 101 preschool activities to use throughout the year!